Rigaudon/jsgames2/README.md

 # Bugs
 - Cats dancing on certain size screens when playing cards (try using transforms instead of transition)
+- Views not responsive in phone browser, chat not closing properly

 # Sources/credits
 - Sounds taken from free domain.